 - You advance too fast in training and your dog learn to ignore your recall because he is over the threshold from more interesting stimuli to attend to.

 - Ask a recall when your dog is not distracted especially during the initial stages of learning.

-- Try to say the command only once.
+- Try to say the cue only once.

 - Make yourself super interesting.
 This entails calling your dog in a silly tone of voice, running away, clapping hands, don't be shy; the best trained dogs have the silliest owners!

 - Make great things happen when you call your dog and he comes to you.
-This is one command in dog training you should never underestimate and take for granted.
+Don't be stingy: feed several treats in a row to make quite an impact.
+This is one cue in dog training you should never underestimate and take for granted.

-Recall Exercise with Clicker: Using Movement to Lure Dog to You
+Recall Exercise With Clicker: Using Movement to Lure a Dog to You

 Steps in Building a Reliable Recall

 Training a dog to come when called does not happen overnight, rather, it takes several sessions and lots of proofing in different environments.
 It is very important to start in a neutral environment and build from there.
 It would be setting a dog to fail asking an untrained dog a recall at the dog park with dogs darting around or on a road with kids on bikes.